infinum/ios-infinum-assignment/README.md

 ### Architecture

 * How you organize your code is important
-* Although MVC is good enough for a project of this scale, we encourage you to use MVVM or VIPER if you have any experience with these architectures (we have some OS VIPER templates [here](https://github.com/infinum/iOS-VIPER-Xcode-Templates))
+* It's not mandatory but we encourage you to try out MVVM or VIPER if you have any experience with these architectures (we have some OS VIPER templates [here](https://github.com/infinum/iOS-VIPER-Xcode-Templates))
-* Its not mandatory but we encourage you to try out [RxSwift](https://github.com/ReactiveX/RxSwift) or [Combine](https://developer.apple.com/documentation/combine) on at least one screen/module
+* It's not mandatory but we encourage you to try out [RxSwift](https://github.com/ReactiveX/RxSwift) or [Combine](https://developer.apple.com/documentation/combine) on at least one screen/module

 ### Code style